fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/dataset.md

 - Original image pixel spacing X: original image column spacing from DICOM.
 - Original image pixel spacing Y: original image row spacing from DICOM.

-In addition to that, it also has a documented split for trainig and test sets.
-Patients are either the training of the test set.
+In addition to that, it has a documented split for trainig and test sets.
+Patients are either in the training or the test set.

 ## Retrieving the dataset